s-anu/DATA-ANALYSIS-USING-PYTHON-IN-HOSPITALITY-DOMAIN-/README.md

 Presidential rooms recorded the highest average occupancy (59.28%) , while the Standard room category had the lowest(57.89%).

-Among all the cities, Delhi achived the highest occupancy rate (61.51%) making it the top-performing city in terms of room utilization.
+Among all the cities, Delhi achieved the highest occupancy rate (61.51%) making it the top-performing city in terms of room utilization.

- Weekend stays consistently showed higher occupancy compared to weekdays, indicating stroger leisure demand.
+ Weekend stays consistently showed higher occupancy compared to weekdays, indicating Stroger leisure demand.

-Atliq Exotica among all hotel category generated the highest total revenue,highligting its premium positioning.
+Atliq Exotica among all hotel category generated the highest total revenue, highlighting its premium positioning.

 Mumbai contributed the highest share of total revenue while Delhi contributed the least.